Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 The main factors include:

--violations of humoral and neurohormonal mechanisms that regulate digestion and tissue reproduction;
+-disturbances of humoral and neurohormonal mechanisms regulating digestion and tissue reproduction;

 -disorders of local digestive mechanisms;